grpc/proposal/L73-java-binderchannel/wireformat.md

 #### Transaction Data

 ```
-major version = int;
+version = int;
 protocol extension flags = int;
 num bytes = int;
 ping id = int;

-setup transport transaction = major version, binder, [protocol extension flags];
+setup transport transaction = version, binder, [protocol extension flags];
 shutdown transport transaction = nothing;
 acknowledge bytes transaction = num bytes;
 ping transaction = ping id;
 ping response transaction = ping id;
 ```

-During transport setup, if a server receves a setup transaction with a higher protocol version, it should respond with the protocol version _it_ supports.
+==setup transport transaction== is guaranteed to be backward-compatible and so is safe to process even if the version number is unknown to an implementation.
+During transport setup, the version sent by the client should be the largest version it supports.
+The server should respond with the actual version to be used, which will be equal to or less than the client-advertised version.
+The server must not fail if the client-advertised version is higher than supported.
+The server may fail if the client-advertised version is too low to be supported.
+The client may fail if the server-selected version is too low to be supported.

 Both client and server transport may also include protocol extension flags at the end of their setup transport transaction.
 This is reserved for potential future protocol extensions, though no flags are currently specified.
-Since some features may be non-symetric, the expected behavior when a flag is only set by one transport will be specific to that flag.
+Unrecognized flags must be ignored.

 ### Stream Transactions